 Use the Left and Right arrow keys to cycle through each data point on the chart.
 Use the Up and Down arrow keys to cycle through the percentile lines.
 Select the pin icon in the upper-right corner of any one of the charts to pin the selected chart to the last Azure dashboard you viewed.
 From the dashboard, you can resize and reposition the chart.
-Selecting the chart from the dashboard redirects you to Azure Monitor for containers and loads the correct scope and view.
+Selecting the chart from the dashboard redirects you to Container insights and loads the correct scope and view.

 View container metrics in metrics explorer

-In metrics explorer, you can view aggregated node and pod utilization metrics from Azure Monitor for containers.
+In metrics explorer, you can view aggregated node and pod utilization metrics from Container insights.
 The following table summarizes the details to help you understand how to use the metric charts to visualize container metrics.

 |cpuUsageMillicores||Aggregated measurement of CPU utilization across the cluster.
 It is a CPU core split into 1000 units (milli = 1000).
 Used to determine the usage of cores in a container where many applications might be using one core.|

 |cpuUsagePercentage||Aggregated average CPU utilization measured in percentage across the cluster.|

 |memoryRssPercentage||Container RSS memory used in percent.|

 You can split a metric to view it by dimension and visualize how different segments of it compare to each other.
 For a node, you can segment the chart by the host dimension.
 From a pod, you can segment it by the following dimensions: